The Devil's Best Trick

 The Devil's Best Trick: How the Face of Evil Disappeared is a nonfiction book by Randall Sullivan that was first published by Grove Atlantic in May 2024.
+It was also published with the subtitle "A History of Evil" by Grove Press UK in October 2024.
 The book traces how the concept of the Devil has changed throughout history and whether he is real.
 Topics explored by Sullivan include Christian theology, satanic cults, and human sacrifice by the Aztecs.
 The book also offers a personal account of Sullivan grappling with the nature of evil.

 The book received mixed reviews, with praise for the compelling narrative but criticism for the frequent shifts between storylines.
 Some reviewers also found Sullivan's conclusions unsatisfying.